Plugin: UEFI dbx

 even when offline — although using the LVFS source is recommended for most users.

-Both reported versions and last-entry checksums can be found from the
+The last-entry checksum can be found from the

 fwupdtool firmware-parse DBXUpdate-$VERSION$.x64.bin efi-signature-list